Skip to main content

 Problem type

-Defines the problem type of the experiment, which also defines the settings H2O Hydrogen Torch displays for the experiment.
+This setting defines the problem type of the experiment, which also defines the settings H2O Hydrogen Torch displays for the experiment.

 Note